shoutem/shoutem.github.io/_posts/1-1-2-DevelopmnetEnvironment.md

 # Setting Environment
 <hr />

-Before making extension, set the development environment.
-Download Shoutem [Command Line Interface](https://www.npmjs.com/package/shoutem-cli) (CLI), tool available through `npm`, the package management system for `Node.js`.
+Before making an extension, set the development environment.
+Download Shoutem [Command Line Interface](https://www.npmjs.com/package/@shoutem/cli) (CLI), tool available through `npm`, the package management system for `Node.js`.

 > #### Note
-> In case you don't have `npm` installed, the best way to install it is with [installing](https://nodejs.org/en/download/) `Node.js`, which includes `npm`.
+> In case you don't have `npm` installed, the best way to install it is by [installing](https://nodejs.org/en/download/) `Node.js`, which includes `npm`.

 Once you have `npm` installed, write: